X icon white, transparent background.

 Binding compensation to OKRs can be problematic

-As we’ve explained in our guide to setting the right objectives and key results: “If you’ve set the right OKRs (in a sweet spot between challenging the status quo and a ‘pie in the sky’), hitting 80% of your target should already validate your efforts and courage.”
+As we’ve explained in our guide to setting the right OKRs: “If you’ve set the right OKRs (in a sweet spot between challenging the status quo and a ‘pie in the sky’), hitting 80% of your target should already validate your efforts and courage.”

 Additionally, goal-setting can be highly subjective, and certain factors — like a company changing course or shifts in team dynamics — can cause staff members to not meet their goals.
 In this case, it’s wrong to base their compensation on factors that are out of their control.

-Finally, linking compensation to OKRs might make your employees feel tasks that aren’t tied to OKRs don’t matter, limiting their vision and negatively impacting their motivation.
-This might also increase frustration and competitiveness, making company decisions seem unfair (especially as team members often work together toward the same OKRs).
+Finally, linking compensation to OKRs might make your employees feel like tasks that aren’t tied to OKRs don’t matter, limiting their vision and negatively impacting their motivation.
+This might also increase frustration and competitiveness, making company decisions seem unfair, especially as team members often work together toward the same OKRs.

 Self-assessments can become disingenuous